-Question Answer Marks EITHER 1(a) Discuss some of the ways in which Austen shapes a reader's response to Elizabeth Bennet through her relationships with different men.
+Question Answer Marks EITHER 1(a) Discuss some of the ways in which Austen shapes a reader's response to Mr Bennet in Pride and Prejudice .
 25 Mark according to the levels of response marking criteria.
-OR 1(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Austen's presentation of Mr Collins, here and elsewhere in the novel.
+OR 1(b) Paying close attention to Austen's methods of characterisation, analyse the following passage, showing its significance to the novel as a whole.
 25 Mark according to the levels of response marking criteria.